boolean-uk/tdd-virtual-vending-machine/README.md

 4. Repeat until you've finished.

 ### Requirements
 Take a moment to think about and note down the inputs and outputs of a vending machine.
-There are multiple ways you could modelling these in your code.
+There are multiple ways you could model these in your code.
 Also consider how you use a vending machine, the multiple steps you take to buy an item: enter an item code, add the money, receive the item.
 How could you model these steps in your code?
-There is no "correct" answer to these questions, try to consider the different approaches and benefits and drawbacks of each one.
+There is no "correct" answer to these questions.
+Try to consider the different approaches and various benefits and drawbacks.
 If you were using this code, how would you expect it to work?

 > Note: for storing change, you don't need to consider individual coins.
 You can simply maintain a total of the current change available.